 In order to participate in practice or competition, all student-athletes must have on file at IECC a completed IECC Student-athlete Agreement.

 Official Transcripts

 In order to participate in practice or competition, all student-athletes must have on file at IECC official high school/college transcripts.
+International athletes must submit official transcripts with translation.

 NJCAA Athletic Eligibility